SDK for ZTEX FPGA Boards

 This SDK is designed for the ZTEX FPGA Boards, but also works with other EZ-USB based hardware.

-The SDK consists in a Firmware Development Kit for EZ-USB devices, a Java API for development of
+The SDK consists in a Firmware Development Kit for EZ-USB FX2 and FX3 devices, a Java API for development of

-The package is Open Source and distributed under the GPLv3.
+The package is Open Source and can be used under different licenses.
 A unique macro approach allows to

 configure the USB endpoints by just a few macros commands.